Product added to cart

 How do all of the above affect plant ordering process?

 You will have to wait a maximum of one week before your plants are dispatched.
 If you will not get an automatic message that your package has been dispatched in 1 or 2 days after your order, it means that the procedure of backordering your plants has started.
 Please wait until the manufacturers' shipments arrive and you will be notified when your package leaves our warehouse.
 In some rare cases the manufacturers might inform us that the requested plants are not available.
-We will contact you on email or phone to agree on replacement of these plants with other similar plants or to refund their value - it will be your choice.
+If the same species is available from another supplier, we automatically replace the plant to dispatch your order quicker.
+If the same species is not available at all, we will contact you on email or phone to agree on replacement of these plants with other similar plants or to refund their value - it will be your choice.

 Green Aqua will ship out orders that contain plants on all weekdays.
 There are some extreme cases in the winter when the low temperatures at external warehouses - or packages left in trucks for the night - will not guarantee the safe shipping of plants.
 We are using thermo packaging during winters and our experience tells us that 99% of the plants arrive in good condition to our customers.